-Provident fund: 12% of monthly earnings for members up to age 54; 6% of monthly earnings for members between ages 55 and 75.
+Provident fund: 12% of monthly earnings for members up to age 54; 6% of monthly earnings for members aged 55 to 75.
 (70% and 30% of monthly contributions are placed in Accounts 1 and 2, respectively.)

 Employers can make additional voluntary contributions.